Best One Pot Cheeseburger Pasta

 - Prepare the meat: In a pan, cook the bacon until crispy.
 Once done, remove excess fat, and then, chop it into pieces.
-Retain only about a tablespoon of bacon fat in the pan.
-In the same pan, brown in the ground beef.
+Retain only about a tablespoon of bacon in the pan.
+In the same pan, brown the ground beef.
 Remove any excessive fat.
 Add in the rest of the ingredients except for the tomato sauce and cheese.

 - Combine: Once done, add in the shells, then, finish with the addition of tomato sauce, cheese, and crispy bacon bits.

-- Serve: Garnish with more cheese, pickles, parsley, and tomatoes before serving.
+- Serve: Lastly, garnish with more cheese, pickles, parsley, and tomatoes before serving.